-Okay, I’m done, we all know I’m talking about social media.
+OK, I’m done, we all know I’m talking about social media.
 Don’t click away, I’ll be serious now I promise.

-Social media can do wonders to help you keep your newbies on track with their new year’s fitness resolutions.
+Social media can do wonders to help you keep your newbies on track with their New Year’s fitness resolutions.

 As a business owner on Earth in the 21st century, you already have accounts on Instagram or Twitter or Facebook or (most likely) all of the above.
 So that’s step one, done.
 And step two?